nicolay-r/blog/_posts/2022-05-11-extract-sentiment-relations-with-arekit-and-deeppavlov.md

 To prepare the related text samples, we consider the contents of [RuSentRel](https://github.com/nicolay-r/RuSentRel) collection which represents analytical articles from `insomi.ru` portal, written in Russian.

-As for the BERT initial state, we consider BERT-base-mult (multilingual BASE model) which has been finetunned with texts and news titles from [RuAttitudes-2.0-Large](https://github.com/nicolay-r/RuAttitudes) collection.
+As for the BERT initial state, we consider `BERT-base-mult` (multilingual, `base`-sized model) which has been finetunned with texts and news titles from [RuAttitudes-2.0-Large](https://github.com/nicolay-r/RuAttitudes) collection.
-The latter represents a distant-supervision approach ([knowledge-based](https://github.com/nicolay-r/RuSentiFrames), see paper [[5]](#references)) towards mass-media collection of news, and includes `~135K` news with annotated attitudes between mentioned named entities.
+The latter represents a distant-supervision approach ([knowledge-based](https://github.com/nicolay-r/RuSentiFrames), see paper [[5]](#references)) towards mass-media collection of news.
+RuAttitudes includes `~135K` news with annotated attitudes between mentioned named entities.
-For a greater details please proceed with the related [[3]](#references) or [paper](https://aclanthology.org/R19-1118/).
+For a greater details please proceed with the related [[3]](#references).

-To summarise, we consider the download the following resources:
+The first step is to download the following resources:
 1. [RuSentRel](https://github.com/nicolay-r/RuSentRel) prepared samples for BERT model training [[download]](https://www.dropbox.com/s/iltg28qth6qjuhv/sample-train-0.tsv.gz?dl=1)
 2. BERT-pretrained state